PrintessEditor/getting-started/README.md

 ## &nbsp;

-# Passing User Choices to your Shop
+# Passing Form Fields to your Shop
 Printess has the concept of **Form Fields** which can be created by the designer and changed by the buyer.
 Those Form Fields can contain information which are **price relevant** like material or color.
 The **Sign** template which you see when running *index.html* exposes a couple of such Form Fields. **Material**, **Size** - and if a solid material is selected - **Drill Holes** and **Varnish**.
 All 4 Form Fields are possibly price relevant so the eCommerce application must know if any of this values has been changed.
 To achieve this, you can pass a very simple callback to *attachPrintess*, where you then can adjust your basket settings to the users choices.

 ```js